ska6374/Designed-Differential-Amplifier-with-Current-mirror-as-load-using-Cadence-virtuoso-/README.md

 <br>
 <br>
 <h2>IX.
 Conclusion</h2><br>
-The 5t differential amplifier is a fundamental building block in analog electronics, valued for its ability to accurately amplify differential signals while rejecting common-mode noise and maintaining stable operation
+The 5t differential amplifier is a fundamental building block in analog electronics, valued for its ability to accurately amplify differential signals while rejecting common-mode noise and maintaining stable operation.